 With the introduction of 'lightcones', the comparison between simulations and observations has been greatly enhanced.
-This technique allows one to project the galaxy distribution predicted for a set of discrete simulation snapshots along a virtual observer's line of sight, mimicking the main geometric and photometric effects present in deep galaxy surveys (Davis et al. 1982, 1985; Diaferio et al. 1999; Blaizot et al. 2005; Kitzbichler & White 2007).
+This technique allows one to project the galaxy distribution predicted for a set of discrete simulation snapshots along a virtual observer's line of sight, mimicking the main geometric and photometric effects present in deep galaxy surveys (Davis et al. 1982, 1985; Cole et al. 1998; Diaferio et al. 1999; Blaizot et al. 2005; Kitzbichler & White 2007).
 However, even the lightcone approach to model-data comparisons is still very much idealized.
 To illustrate this, let us consider a typical observational scenario of determining the stellar mass function of high redshift galaxies in a multi-wavelength imaging survey.
 Such an analysis typically begins with the extraction of sources and their photometric properties across a set of calibrated and registered filter images.
 Due to missed light, it is often necessary to make corrections to the measured magnitudes.
-Then, photometric redshifts are estimated by fitting the photometry with a set of template spectra.
-After this step (or simultaneously) physical parameters of the galaxies such as stellar masses, ages, or SFRs are estimated, again often using a set of template galaxy spectra.
+Then, photometric redshifts and physical parameters of the galaxies (e.g., stellar mass, age, SFR) are estimated by fitting the photometry with a set of template galaxy spectra.
 It is important to note that the results often depend on, e.g., the source detection and photometry method, the choice of template spectra, and the fitting method.
-In order to calculate the number of galaxies detected in different stellar mass bins over different redshift intervals, it is often required to calculate the "effective volume" of the survey.
-The latter is an estimate of the completeness of the sample, and usually depends on redshift, limiting magnitude, galaxy color or size in complicated ways.
+In order to calculate the number of galaxies detected in different stellar mass bins over different redshift intervals, it is often required to calculate the 'effective volume' of the survey.
+The latter is an estimate of the completeness of the sample, and usually depends on redshift, limiting magnitude, galaxy colour or size in complicated ways.
 This last step can be performed by estimating the probability of recovering certain sources at a given survey depth.
 Such estimates typically depend on the true source population which is a priori unknown.
 At the end of the process, the stellar mass function estimate is used for comparison with other observational studies, or to constrain certain theoretical models or simulations of galaxy formation.
 It should be clear from the process outlined above that a great number of non-trivial steps need to be performed before any comparison with theory can be made.
 How better could we test all these steps than by processing the output from the simulations, for which all quantities are exactly known, through the same kind of data analysis pipeline as the real observations?